 Shortly after its release on February 14, 1983, "Beat It" will be included in the National Highway Safety Commission's anti-drunk driving campaign, "Drinking and Driving Can Kill A Friendship."

-Michael Jackson ‘Motown 25: Yesterday, Today and Forever’ historic performance from March 25, 1983, is later nominated for an Emmy award for “Best Individual Performance on a Variety or Music Program”, circa 47 million viewers tuning into the show to watch the many other Motown acts, including Michael Jackson’s medley with his six brothers.
-Cash Box magazine dubs him ‘the saviour of the record business”, Jackson being credited for increasing interest in music, particularly black music.
-He is also mentioned for increasing CBS record sales profits by a staggering 101% in 1983 alone.
+Michael Jackson ‘Motown 25: Yesterday, Today and Forever’ historic performance from March 25, 1983, is later nominated for an Emmy award for “Best Individual Performance on a Variety or Music Program”, circa 47 million viewers tuning in to the show to watch the many other Motown acts, including Michael Jackson’s medley with his six brothers.
+Cash Box magazine dubs him ‘the saviour of the record business”, Jackson is credited for increasing interest in music, particularly black music.
+He is also mentioned for increasing CBS's record sales profits by a staggering 101% in 1983 alone.

 In 1983, according to the Rolling Stone magazine's Critic's Poll and Reader's Poll,"Beat It" is a top choice for "Video of the Year' as part of the Rolling Stone Awards.
 "Rolling Stone" is an American magazine/tabloid devoted to music, politics and popular culture.